 You’re likely going to be spending a lot of time in your kitchen.
 Even if you don’t cook a lot, the kitchen is where you grab drinks and warm up pizza.
 If you do cook often, then you want to make sure that your kitchen has a big enough stove and oven.

 When you have a lot of dishes, you also need to check to see how much cabinet space there is.
-Even a small space can feel big and function well if it’s set up properly.
+Even a small space can feel big and function well if it’s set up correctly.

 When you look at each of the kitchens in the apartments, figure out if they’ll allow you to socialize with the guests that you have over.
-If the kitchen will allow you to interact comfortably with guests, it makes it a lot easier to live in a small space.
+If the kitchen will enable you to interact comfortably with guests, it makes it a lot easier to live in a small space.

 Check If Your Furniture Will Work